"There are only 2 ways to create income... People at work, and Money at Work."

 Employers are looking for ways to attract and retain quality employees.
 Providing benefits can be an excellent way to do that.
 Employers can be a tremendous help to employees in providing financial security to them and their families, both through employer-paid benefits and/or through voluntary payroll deduction plans.
 For example, I can assist with:

 If you are a business owner, this can also include executive benefits, and business continuation planning.
 For example:

 These are the types of concepts where I may be able to assist you.

-To review typical insurance planning subjects for businessowners, click HERE.
-You'll have the option to download a handy Guide, if you wish.
+To review typical insurance planning subjects for businessowners, click HERE to go to my Helpful Info page, where you'll have the option to download a handy Guide on Protecting Your Business, if you wish.

 I do offer some additional supplemental insurance products (cancer expense, critical illness, accidental death, etc.).
 In any case, if you have questions about a product or service not mentioned above, feel free to contact me.
 With decades of experience, I may be able to help.

 Need a Speaker for your event?.....
 I have spoken to consumer and agent groups all over the Mid South on insurance and related topics.
 I would be happy to speak to your club, church, or other group on financial security topics.
 Just contact me for more information.